rajeshvkothari/oom/GIN_README_2508.md

 	}
     ```

-	Use above changes for firewall,nonrtric,qp,qp-driver,ts instate of <ModelName>.
+	Use above changes for firewall,nonrtric,qp,qp-driver,ts instate of ModelName.

     For ric make following changes: